 There might be situations where the AOA to POA switchover cannot be accepted by the CMU.
 When the CMU chooses not to comply, the CMU shall downlink a Label QV Autotune Reject message to advise that the ACARS Data Transceiver Autotune was not accepted.

-The different steps of the frequency switch triggered by the ACARS Data Transceiver Autotune are described in AEEC 618.
+The different steps of the frequency switch triggered by the ACARS Data Transceiver Autotune are described in ARINC 618.

 Note that, unlike the ACARS to ACARS autotune, an AOA to POA autotune shall cause an in progress multi-block message (uplink or downlink) to be restarted on the new connection.